Piracy in the Sulu and Celebes Seas: 2014–2021

-Marked by a long history of piracy, Southeast Asia as a whole saw a sharp decline of piracy and armed robbery at sea in the years 2014–2018, a reduction of 200 incidents a year to 99 in 2017.
+Marked by a long history of piracy, Southeast Asia as a whole saw a sharp decline in piracy and armed robbery at sea in the years 2014–2018, with the number of incidents falling from 200 a year to 99 in 2017.
 However, this development is mainly due to increased efforts and enforcement mechanisms in the Straits of Malacca and cannot be transferred to the Sulu and Celebes region.
-Since 2016, the nature of piracy in that porous area changed with the militant extremist group Abu Sayyaf re- entering the field and engaging in kidnapping- for ransom- activities.
-The years of 2016 and 2017 thereby mark a peak, with 22 incidents and 58 abducted crew members reported throughout the first year.
+Since 2016, the nature of piracy in that porous area changed with the militant extremist group Abu Sayyaf re-entering the field and engaging in kidnapping-for-ransom activities.
+The years 2016 and 2017 marked a peak, with 22 incidents and 58 abducted crew members reported throughout the first year.
 In the beginning, mostly fishing trawlers and tug boats were targeted.
-After October 2016, also larger tonnage ships ended in the center of attacks.
+After October 2016, larger-tonnage ships were also targeted in the centre of the attacks.
 Until June 2019, ReCAAP reports 29 incidents of the abduction of crew members, documenting 10 people dead.
-In 2020, one incident (involving an attack on a fishing trawler on Jan 17 in Eastern Sabah) occurred and no other one has been reported up to August 2021.
+In 2020, one incident (involving an attack on a fishing trawler on Jan 17 in Eastern Sabah) occurred, and no other incidents have been reported up to August 2021.
 Nonetheless, ReCAAP continues to warn of the risk of crew abduction and urges for a re-routing from the area of the Sulu and Celebes Seas.

 Nature of piracy

 Contemporary attacks in the Sulu and Celebes Seas amount primarily to kidnapping for ransom (while incidents in other parts of Southeast Asia mostly constitute non- violent robberies).

-All attacks have been committed while the ships were underway and tug and fishing boats were the main victims of abduction of crew (due to their slow speed and low freeboard).
-As the assaults are often traced back to members of Abu Sayyaf, the ransom money is most likely supporting the extremist organisation.
-International attention arose due to the alarming cruelty hostages are abducted and detained.
+All attacks have been committed while the ships were underway; tug and fishing boats were the main victims of abduction of crew (due to their slow speed and low freeboard).
+As the assaults are often traced back to members of Abu Sayyaf, the ransom money is most likely supporting the extremist organization.
+International attention arose due to the alarming cruelty of hostages being abducted and detained.